fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 6. Ensure that the correct amount of tokens has been transferred to your account and that in the individual CC card:

-    - The current collateral field now has 0 tokens available
+    - The current collateral field now has 0 tokens available.
-    - The withdraw collateral button now displays "already withdrawn"
+    - The "withdraw collateral" button is replaced with an "already withdrawn" caption.
-    - The status field in the card is now "withdrawn"
+    - The status field in the card now displays "withdrawn".

     <div style={{ textAlign: "center" }}>
     <img

         src={require('./assets/withdraw_collateral_card_after_view.png').default}
-        alt="The view of a card of a CC after collateral withdrawal" style={{ display: "block", margin: "auto", maxWidth: "80%" }}
+        alt="The view of a card of a CC after collateral withdrawal." style={{ display: "block", margin: "auto", maxWidth: "80%" }}

     />